 Country Report Qatar

-While the era of double digit economic growth is over, Qatar’s economy is likely to expand by a still robust 5-6% in 2013.
-Qatar has built a reputation as an international peace broker, but its foreign policy entered choppy waters this year.
-Fixing this will be one of the challenges for the new emir, Sheikh Tamim.
+While the era of double digit economic growth is over, Qatar’s economy is likely to expand by a still robust 6% in 2014.
+Qatar has built a reputation as an international peace broker, but its foreign policy has been in choppy waters for the past two year.
+Fixing this will be a challenge.

 (+) Strong external position

-Qatar’s high oil export revenues have resulted high external surpluses and a large stock of foreign assets, the majority of which has been placed in the country’s sovereign wealth fund.
+High oil and gas export revenues have resulted in external surpluses and a large stock of foreign assets, the majority of which has been placed in the country’s sovereign wealth fund.

 (+) Strong fiscal position

-Due to high oil export revenues the country has posted high budget surpluses for many years.
+High oil and gas export revenues have led to high budget surpluses for many years.

 (-) Economy is too dependent on the hydrocarbon sector

 The economic base of Qatar is very narrow.
-The country is highly dependent on the hydrocarbon sector and oil export revenues.
+The country is highly dependent on the hydrocarbon sector.

-Qatar has been ruled by the Al-Thani family since the mid-1800s and enjoys political stability.
-The almost 1 million inhabitants of this small peninsula are with a nominal GDP per head of USD 104,755 the richest people in the world.
-The country’s wealth is due to the huge oil and gas resources the country is endowed with.
-As such, oil and gas exports have historically been the twin engines of the Qatari economy.
-They are the principal providers of government revenue, and large parts of the manufacturing and services sectors are closely linked to these sectors.
-Oil and gas exports (including petrochemicals) constitute 89% of total export earnings.
+Qatar is a small country located in Western Asia.
+It is a peninsula and only shares a land border with Saudi Arabia.
+Qatar has been ruled by the Al-Thani family since the mid-1800s and the current Emir is Sheikh Tamim Al-Thani, who was handed power by his father Sheikh Hamad in June 2013.
+Qatar enjoys political stability.
+This stability is likely to stay in the foreseeable future as the country enjoys broad support from its citizens, which enjoy the highest GDP per head of the world (USD 145,000 at PPP), a very low unemployment (0.4% in 2014) and a high standard of living (Qatar ranks 31st on the Human Development Index).
+The country’s wealth is due to the hydrocarbon resources the country is endowed with (mostly gas).
+As such, the hydrocarbon sector has been the engine of the Qatari economy.
+It is the principal provider of government revenue, and large parts of the manufacturing and services sectors are closely linked to this sector.
+Hydrocarbon exports (including oil and gas) constituted 88% of total export earnings in 2013.
 In the past 15 years, Qatar, in partnership with foreign companies, has invested in excess of USD 70bn to expand its oil and gas production capacity.
 Qatar’s proven oil reserves increased from 3.8bn barrels in the mid-1990s to 15bn barrels, and its production capacity increased from less than 300,000 barrels a day (b/d) to around 1m b/d (actual production is around 740,000 b/d, however, to prolong the life of the reserves).
-The oil reserves are estimated to amount to 57 years at present production levels and Qatar’s natural gas reserves are the third largest in the world.
-Business opportunities beside the hydrocarbon sector are constrained by the small size of the population and of the country’s GDP.
-No significant efforts towards diversification of the economy are made, as a sense of urgency is lacking given the large hydrocarbon resources.
+The oil reserves are estimated to amount to 56 years at present production levels and Qatar’s natural gas reserves are the third largest in the world.
+Business opportunities beside the hydrocarbon sector are constrained by the small size of the population and the economy.
+However, Qatar’s population is growing fast (10% per year between 2003 and 2013) and is currently 2 million, consisting mostly of expatriates (1.75 million).
+Qatar’s long term strategic plan is to reduce its dependency on the hydrocarbon sector, as the hydrocarbon sector still accounts for 51% of real GDP.